forrestywang/DS_Projects/Machine Learning Workshop/README.md

 # Machine Learning Workshop

 Submission for the [2023 McMaster & Co-operators Problem-Solving Workshop](https://math.mcmaster.ca/fourth-mcmaster-co-operators-problem-solving-workshop/).
-The scikit-learn and pandas packages made the logistic regression model and set up the data frame respectively.
+Although our team did not win, I am thankful that the workshop gave me an introduction to the world of data science and machine learning.

 ## In-Depth Documentation: [Logistic Regression.ipynb](/Machine%20Learning%20Workshop/Logistic%20Regression.ipynb)